Wednesday, June 12, 2024

 Sunday, October 1, 2023

-Things I Remember: "If I Had the Chance to Do It Again..."
+Thoughts that Stay With Me: "If I Had the Chance to Do It Again..."

 I tend to easily put things from the past behind me, and I feel like they gather dust on the back shelves of my mind rather quickly.
 It seems that other people tend to remember more from their past than I do, whereas I, for better or worse, tend to not think about most of my past.
 But from time to time, someone says something, surely without expecting me to find it particularly remarkable, that sticks with me for years and years.